Galley slave: History

 Only in the Late Middle Ages did slaves begin to be increasingly employed as rowers.
 It also became the custom among the Mediterranean powers to sentence condemned criminals to row in the war-galleys of the state (initially only in time of war).
 Traces of this practice appear in France as early as 1532, but the first legislative enactment comes in the Ordonnance d'Orléans of 1561.
 In 1564 Charles IX of France forbade the sentencing of prisoners to the galleys for fewer than ten years.
-A brand of the letters GAL identified the condemned galley-slaves.
+Brands of the fleur-de-lis, as well the letters V (for voleur, meaning thief) and GAL were used to identify the prisoners condemned as galley-slaves.

 Naval forces from both Christian and Muslim countries often turned prisoners of war into galley-slaves.
 Thus, at the Battle of Lepanto in 1571, 12,000 Christian galley slaves were freed from the Ottoman Turks.
+Lepanto was the last major battle fought between fleets of oar-powered ships, but Mediterranean navies continued to use the ships for some years thereafter.